gabrieledarrigo/ducky/README.md

 #### Keys and memory structure

-Data stored by ducky is uniquely identified with the help of a key.
+Data stored in ducky is identified with the help of a key.
 A key is a string which uniquely identifies the data for clients that wants to store and retrieve it.
+Internally ducky uses a Hash Table data structure.
+It offers a O(1) algorithmic complexity for both store and retrieve data within a given key.
+The hash table implementation...@TBD

 The maximum length limit of a key is **100** characters.
 The maximum size for data to be stored is **1MB**.
-Internally ducky uses a hashmap data structure to store the data.

 #### Commands